oasis-tcs/virtio-admin/IPR.md

 Red Hat has been issued a United States patent that might be, or might become essential to an OASIS Standards Final Deliverable.

+The US Patent No. 9575796 titled "VIRTUAL DEVICE TIMEOUT BY MEMORY OFFLINING" is relevant to section
+"Basic Facilities of a Virtio Device" of the Virtual I/O Device (VIRTIO) specification.

+Should this patent be identified as essential to the compliant implementation of an OASIS Standards Final Deliverable produced by the VIRTIO TC, Red Hat will operate, as specified by the VIRTIO TC, under the Non-Assertion Mode TC Requirements described in section 10.3 of the OASIS IPR Policy (as of the date of this disclosure).

+#### Statement regarding IPR, submitted by Red Hat, April 11, 2022

+Red Hat has been issued a United States patent that might be, or might become essential to an OASIS Standards Final Deliverable.

 The US Patent No. 9658832 titled "MULTI-FACTOR ENTROPY SOURCING FOR RANDOM NUMBER GENERATORS" is relevant to section "Entropy Device" of the Virtual I/O Device (VIRTIO) specification.